top of page

 • Get noticed because coaches LOVE smart players

-Players who don’t learn it:
+In contrast, players who don’t learn it:

 • Feel overwhelmed